berkeley-cdss/curriculum-guide/support/onboarding.md

 :name: Knitting a PDF
 Here is where you can find the option to specify the download format as PDF!
 ```

-**How do I get access to elevated privileges if I am not able to publish the bcourses site?**

-As a policy, we provide elevated privileges to users **only** through their bcourses affiliation.
-It makes it easy for us to ensure that the right stakeholders have the elevated privileges for a particular course.
-If you are not using bcourses site for your course and worry that it might be confusing for your students,please create a banner in your bcourses site highlighing that you are not using bcourses for your course work.
-If you need more input, please contact the support team.